 Show the number of results

-Another key element in communicating feedback is to display the number of results.
+Another key element in communicating feedback is to display the number of results (see more on results in search ux).
 This provides users with feedback as to how effective their input was to reduce the result list and save time.

 What if nothing shows up!? 😬

 As much as possible, you want to avoid displaying no results.
 That’s why it’s good practice to place indicators of how many results a specific property or value represents directly at the input level.
 That way, you reduce the chances of the user intentionally selecting an option which clearly leads to “0”.